Current and Returning Students

 At Ambrose, the Accessibility and Support Services Office determines what accommodations are needed for a student by reviewing documentation provided by qualified professionals and by discussing your particular needs with you.
-Let your professor/instructor know that you met with the Accessibility Office when you meet with them to discuss your accommodations, be ready to explain how and why an accommodation is appropriate.
+Let your professor/instructor know that you met with the Accessibility Office when you meet with them to discuss your accommodations.
+Be ready to explain how and why an accommodation is appropriate.
 Having this knowledge and being able to articulate it to the professor/instructor adds to your credibility.
-If you don't know why you are receiving an accommodation, speak with the Manager of Accessibility and Support Services.
+If you don't know why you are receiving an accommodation, speak with the Accessibility & Student Support Coordinator.

 Choosing a Time to Meet